piotrpolak/pepiscms/README.md

 A library that can build and handle HTML forms based on the provided definition.
 Form builder can render the form using the default layout or you can register an additional renderer.
+FormBuilder can either use an instance of [EntitableInterface](./pepiscms/application/classes/EntitableInterface.php) or a anonymous instance of the [Generic_model](./pepiscms/application/models/Generic_model.php) that binds to an arbitrary database table.

 The main features of form builder are: